Rockstar619/E-Commerce-Web-Application/README.md

 # E-Commerce-Web-Application

-This Application is developed using MongoDB, Express.Js, ReactJs, and NodeJs.
+This Application is developed using MongoDB, Express.js, React.js, and Node.js.

 Here are some of the things that you can perform with this application:

 * User registration and login

+* This application has access to the following CRUD operations
     * Users can add product to their cart and purchase summary.
-* Admins will have access to the following CRUD operations
-    * Add products to product list.
+    * Admins can add products to product list.
-    * Create multiple categories and associate products with them.
+    * Admins can create multiple categories and associate products with them.
-    * Edit product details.
+    * Admins can edit product details.
-    * Delete products from product lists.
+    * Admins can delete products from product lists.